Hypokalemic Periodic Paralysis

 - Rest after exercise tends to provoke weakness of the muscles that had been exercised, but continued mild exercise may abort attacks.

-- Exercise restricted to a single muscle or a small group of muscles can induce weakness of the exercised muscles without a detectable change of the potassium level in systemic circulation.
+- Exercise restricted to a single muscle or a small group of muscles can induce weakness of the exercised muscles without a detectable change of the potassium level in the systemic circulation.

 - Exposure to cold may provoke weakness in the primary forms of the disease.